-Naomi Campbell: ‘I Was Attacked in Paris’ And Sympathize With Kim Kardashian
+Naomi Campbell: ‘I Was Attacked In Paris’ And Sympathize With Kim Kardashian

 Campbell’s account was reminiscent, though not nearly as dramatic, of reports of Kim Kardashian getting robbed at gunpoint in her hotel in the City of Lights last year.

-Campbell related her story to Kardashian’s and said she sympathizes with the Keeping up with the Kardashians star.
+Campbell related her story to Kardashian’s and said she sympathizes with the Keeping Up with the Kardashians star.

 “I sympathize with her a lot because — I kept mine on the down low — but in 2012, I was attacked in Paris,” Naomi Campbell said in the interview, according to quotes published in an Us Weekly article.